Fully-Managed Windows Cloud Servers

 5 – How safe is the data that is stored on a cloud server?

 The datacentres we use have great physical security.
 They have reliable Internet connections and electricity supply and use high quality server hardware.
-We configure firewalls to allow only the minimum access that is required and keep operating systems updated.
-However if your server contains any important data not stored anywhere else it’s never safe.
+We configure firewalls to allow only the minimum access that is required to perform its functions and also keep operating systems updated.
+However if your server contains any important data, not stored anywhere else, it’s never safe.
 The purpose of having a server is usually so that your staff can do their job and it is they who are most likely to fall for a scammer’s trick to reveal their password or upload a virus.

-Unique data therefore needs to be regularly backed up to a separate location away from the datacentre.
+Unique data therefore needs to be regularly backed up to a separate location away from the datacentre where access to it is limited.
 Perhaps to one of the many cloud storage services or downloaded overnight to a cheap NAS drive in your home or office.

 6 – Do I get administrative access to the server?